hamlibdk/HAMLIB-SDK/README.md

 [PowerShell][] eclipses the capabilities of Windows Batch files.
 [PowerShell][] completely removes needs for capable third-party environments such as [Python][].

-### Release Notes: 3.4 Stream
+### Release Notes: 4.0 Stream

-As of [JTSDK64-3.4.1][] there are no longer distinctions between "Base" and "Tools" packages.
+As of [JTSDK64-3.4.0][] there are no longer distinctions between "Base" and "Tools" packages.
 There will just me "Main Releases" and "Updates".

 - Under the [JTSDK64-3.2-Stream][] the "Base Package" was [JTSDK64-Base-3.2.3][].
-Under the [JTSDK64-3.4-Stream][] the former "Base" deployment package will become [JTSDK64-3.4.1][].
+Under the JTSDK64-4.0-Stream the former "Base" deployment package will become [JTSDK64-4.0.0][].
 - Under the [JTSDK64-3.2-Stream][] the "Patch Package" was  [JTSDK64-Tools-3.2.3.3][].
-Under the [JTSDK64-3.4-Stream][] the "Update" packages will become [JTSDK64-3.4.1-U1][].
+Under the JTSDK64-4.0-Stream the "Update" packages will become [JTSDK64-4.0.0-U1][].

-The Main deployment package - [JTSDK64-3.4.1][] - can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.4-Stream/JTSDK64-3.4.1.exe
+The Main deployment package - [JTSDK64-4.0.0][] - can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.0-Stream/JTSDK64-4.0.0.exe

 This README.md file includes deployment instructions.
-The very latest news - including tips to solve issues - can be found at https://hamlib-sdk.sourceforge.io/ ( see https://hamlib-sdk.sourceforge.io/QU.html ).
+The very latest news - including tips to solve issues - can be found at https://hamlib-sdk.sourceforge.io/ .

-The **JTSDK 3.4.1** primarily integrates the new nomenclature and former "Tools" package [JTSDK64-Tools-3.2.3.3][] integrated fully into [JTSDK64-Base-3.2.3][] .
+The **JTSDK 4.0.0** walks back some of the Qt deployment automation removed in [JTSDK64-3.4.1][] .

 There are also updates to some utilities and Libraries (i.e. NSIS 3.09, Updates to Ruby, LibUSB bumped to Version 1.0.27).

-Outwardly will appear similar to past kits.
-Yet the **JTSDK 3.2.3** has significant enhancements - centred around Hamlib being deployed now as a DLL - in that many of the key commands now accept switches that can make the process of developing code quicker and simpler.
+Outwardly this stream will initially appear similar to past kits.
+Yet the **JTSDK 4.0.0** demonstrates significant enhancements and script redesigns.

-[JTSDK64-3.4.1][] with basic **[MSYS2][]** and **mingw64** compilers and tools pre-deployed.
+[JTSDK64-4.0.0][] ships with with basic **[MSYS2][]** and **mingw64** compilers and tools pre-deployed.

 This kit only supports the construction of 64-bit software.

+Future releases will deploy Windows aarch64-based kits.
+Note that the Raspberry Pi 5 hardware platform is used in this project.

 There are patches for x86 builds maintained by The Hamlib SDK Development Team and Uwe DG2YCB that will be advised here and on the [JTSDK Forum][].